jeysonj2/laravel-base-proyect/Pending.md

 # Pending Tasks

+- Include the "superadmin" role.
+The default user in the production environment should be a superadmin.
+Add a superadmin user in the database seed.
+A superadmin can only be created, edited, or deleted by another superadmin.
+- Configure an environment variable to specify the frontend URL, which will later be used in the email templates where the user needs to click on a URL.
 - Deploy on GitHub Pages
 - Make the email address verification feature optional through an environment variable
 - If the email address verification option is active, then the user cannot log in if the email has not been verified within a 24-hour period